 Update: On November 15, 2019, Christopher Wrobel walked back Suzanne Sinno's comments from two days earlier and stated that while like-kind exchanges are disallowed for cryptocurrency starting in 2018, for pre-2018 transactions, they are still a grey area that will be decided on a case-by-case basis.

-Note: A pre-2018 like-kind exchange allocation would still have required filing a Section 1031 IRS Form 8824 for every single crypto-to-crypto trade in order to even potentially be in compliance with tax rules.
+While pre-2018 like-kind exchanges are still a grey area, pre-2018 like-kind exchange allocation would still have required filing a Section 1031 IRS Form 8824 for every single crypto-to-crypto trade in order to even potentially be in compliance with tax rules.
 If you failed to do this, you can amend your tax return.

 The recent tax FAQs by the IRS indicated that first-in first-out (FIFO) is the default method to account for cryptocurrency disposals, though specific identification is also allowed if: